jorgego11/fabric-to-IBP-migration/README.md

 ### Channel Config Updates based on Fabric CLI commands

 Note that this option requires knowledge of the JSON structure that represents a channel configuration.
-The channel config update process consists basically of 3 steps: run a script to get the config block in JSON format, manually update channel config JSON file and run a script to submit the config update.
+This channel config update process consists basically of 3 steps: run a script to get the config block in JSON format, manually update channel config JSON file and run a script to submit the config update.
+The details of this process are described below:

 Change the directory to the folder `channelConfigUpdate` and complete the configuration file `channelBlock.json`.